 Employment of medical laboratory technicians, the broad category in which phlebotomists are placed, is expected to grow by 15 percent between 2010 and 2020, about as fast as the average for all occupations, according to the U.S. Department of Labor’s Bureau of Labor Statistics.

 The college tries to assist individuals who demonstrate financial need, and in most cases, financial aid is available.
 The college has been approved as a participating institution for grants made by the Illinois Student Assistance Commission and also is approved for federal student aid programs, including veterans benefits.
 Locally endowed scholarships are available to full-time students through the RLC Foundation.

-The phlebotomy program is a one-semester certificate designed to prepare students to work in the medical field as a phlebotomist.
+Certificate in Phlebotomy ▼The phlebotomy program is a one-semester certificate designed to prepare students to work in the medical field as a phlebotomist.
 A phlebotomist is responsible for collecting blood specimens as ordered by a physician or other health care professional.
 The curriculum emphasizes practical hands-on learning experiences in the laboratory setting.
-Successful graduates can take the certification exam through the American Society for Clinical Pathology.
+All curriculum courses must be completed with a grade of "C" or better. ?
+Total = 16 Hours

 HECO 1202 Healthcare Terminology (3)

 1 Prerequisite course(s) may be required based test scores.

 Click HERE for our Phlebotomy Program cost sheet

 Phone: (618) 437-5321 Ext.
 1251

 Address: 468 N. Ken Gray Parkway, Ina, IL 62846 Attn: Allied Health